 - Ginger root grows slowly, so allow a few weeks for germination to occur.

-- Allow the ginger to mature before harvesting: wait until the stems die before digging out your ginger root.
+- Wait until the stems die before digging out your ginger root.

 How to Store Ginger Roots: Tip #6 – Pickling